 - Executive Coaching for Success

 The most important thing to remember when looking for an executive coach is to find one whose training, background and skills most closely match your specific goals.
-There are many coaches with many different specializations, and your ultimate success will largely depend on finding the coach with the best “fit” for your particular situation.
+There are a ton of coaches with many different specializations and your ultimate success will largely depend on finding the coach with the best “fit” for your particular situation.

 Because finding the right fit is so important, it’s critical that you not just hire the first coach you talk to.
-Instead, we recommend you speak with at least 3, and ideally 4 or 5, to find the one who you’re going to feel the most comfortable working with over a period of several months.
-Almost all professional coaches offer a free, 15 or 20 minute consultation to help you determine if they are the right coach for you.
+Instead, we recommend you speak with at least 3 (ideally 4 or 5), to find the one who you’re going to feel the most comfortable working with over a period of several months.
+Almost all professional coaches offer a free 15 or 20 minute consultation to help you determine if they are the right coach for you.

 If you’re fairly sure about what you’re looking for in a coach, you can find a list of hundreds of coaches with several specializations in Noomii’s directory of professional executive coaches.
 However, if you’re not sure exactly who you should be coaching with, you can request a coach through our coach referral service.

 How Do I Find Executive Coaches for a Group of Leaders and Managers in my Organization?